-SOCI201W Sociology of Rural America (3 Credits) This course focuses on the challenges faced in rural America by tion shifts, rural values in American culture, and the social and economic importance of farming will be explored.
+SOCI201W Sociology of Rural America (3 Credits)

+This course focuses on the challenges faced in rural America by examining social structures and institutions, community, and culture.
+Issues and problems such as economic and population shifts, rural values in American culture, and the social and economic importance of farming will be explored.
 (Prerequisite: SOCI111W)